TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-23-oidc-login-to-kubernetes-and-kubectl-with-keycloak.md

 First we'll create a new client in Keycloak with Client ID: `kube-oidc-proxy` and client protocol: `openid-connect`.
 We'll then configure the following parameters for this client:

 - **Access Type**: `confidential`, this is required for a client secret to be generated
 - **Valid Redirect URLs**: `http://localhost:8000` and `http://localhost:18000`.
-This is used by [kubelogin](https://github.com/int128/kubelogin) as a callback when we login to kubectl and a browser window can be opened for us to authenticate with keycloak.
+This is used by [kubelogin](https://github.com/int128/kubelogin) as a callback when we login with `kubectl` so a browser window can be opened for us to authenticate with keycloak.

 We can then save this new client and a new "Credentials" tab will appear.
 We'll need the generated client secret along with our client id (`kube-oidc-proxy`) for later steps.

 ## Setting up Kube OIDC Proxy

 Having created the client, we can now create our configuration for `kube-oidc-proxy`.
-A base configuration can be found in `kube-oidc-proxy/values-kube-oidc.yml` and looks something like this:
+A sample configuration can be found in `kube-oidc-proxy/values-kube-oidc.yml` and looks like this:

 ```yaml
 oidc: